Kingstonian F.C.: Kingstonian F.C.

 In the 1959–60 season, the Ks had their first Wembley Stadium appearance in the FA Amateur Cup final, which was lost to Hendon F.C.
 2–1.
 In 1963, Kingstonian won the double; the Surrey and London Senior Cup.
 The 1970s were a period of decline for the club, and despite becoming professional in 1975, they were relegated to Division One in 1979.
 In 1985 Kingstonian were once again promoted to the Isthmian League, finishing second.
 In 1987, 20 years without silverware was ended by the Ks winning the London Senior Cup.

 Kingstonian won the Isthmian League in 1998 and the FA Trophy in 1999 and 2000 at Wembley Stadium under manager Geoff Chapple, and then managed to reach the fourth round of the FA Cup in 2001.
 Entering the competition at the Fourth Qualifying Round, they beat Devizes Town before beating two Football League clubs – Brentford and Southend United, either side of a win over fellow Conference team Southport – on their way to the FA Cup fourth round, where they were drawn with Bristol City before succumbing to a late winner in the replay, losing 1–0.

-Relegation and, moreover, financial problems as a result of overspending in the chase for success, saw a sharp downturn in the club's fortunes between 2001 and 2005, and in 2003 the then manager Kim Harris said that the owner, property developer Rajesh Khosla, was "raping us" after Khosla sold the Kingsmeadow ground for £2 million in personal profit.
+Relegation and, moreover, financial problems as a result of overspending in the chase for success, saw a sharp downturn in the club's fortunes with the club entering administration to avoid bankruptcy with debts of £800,000 in October 2001.
+Property developer, Rajesh Khosla, and his family took over the club with a new company Kingstonian F.C.
+Limited and was assigned the lease in 2002.
+In 2003 the then manager Kim Harris said that Khosla, was "raping us" after Khosla sold the Kingsmeadow ground for £2 million in personal profit.
 However, in February 2005 Khosla stepped down as chairman, selling the club to Jimmy Cochrane, whilst making a profit.
 While this did not save Kingstonian from relegation that year, the 2005–06 season saw Kingstonian Football Club revitalised.
 They only narrowly missed out on the promotion playoffs and finished their season by beating AFC Wimbledon in the final of the Surrey Senior Cup at Woking's ground 1–0.

 Changes continued during mid-2006 with Mark Anderson and Malcolm Winwright taking charge of the club, installing Stuart McIntyre as successor to Ian McDonald in the role of head coach.
 However, McIntyre's stay in the role was brief and "unsuccessful", with he himself being replaced by Alan Dowson at the start of 2007.
 Under Dowson the club was promoted back to the Isthmian Premier in 2009.
 However, after the 2013–14 Isthmian League in which Kingstonian finished second but missed out on promotion, on 11 May 2014 Dowson resigned, being replaced by Tommy Williams.